How to Restrict Content in WordPress to Specific Users

 Here’s an example of what this will look like in the WordPress editor:

-If I visit this page, I won’t see the content because the account I’m logged in as doesn’t have the ‘Subscriber’ role:
+If I visit this page, I won’t see the content because the account I’m logged in to doesn’t have the ‘Subscriber’ role:

 But if I log in with a subscriber account, I will be able to see the content:

-To restrict content to logged-in and registered users, use the shortcode [pp-logged-users] like so:
+To restrict WordPress content to logged-in and registered users, use the shortcode [pp-logged-users] like so:

 [pp-logged-users]